Vauhtijuoksu/janotor/readme.md

 # Janotor
-Azure function for syncing donations to vauhtijuoksu api
+Deno script for syncing donations to vauhtijuoksu api